vmdo2/Pokemon/README.md

 List View:
   - Does the list view display relevant items from the chosen API ?
 (4 points)
-  - Does the search bar filter down the items based on the search?
+  - Does the search bar filter down items based on the search?
 (8 points)
   - Can you sort by at least 2 properties?
 (8 points)
   - Can the properties be sorted in Ascending and Descending order?
 (8 points)

 Gallery View:
   - Is the gallery composed of item media?
 (4 points)
-  - Does clicking on a filter change the results?
+  - Does clicking on a filter change results accordingly?
 (8 points)

 Details View:
   - Does clicking on an item in List View take you to the Details View?
 (10 points)